Human population projections: Up to 2050

-The median scenario of the UN's 2022 World Population Prospects predicts the following populations per region in 2050 compared to population in 2000,and shows the differing growth rates for each over the first half of this century.
+The median scenario of the UN's 2022 World Population Prospects predicts the following populations by region in 2050 compared to population in 2000 and shows the differing growth rates for each over the first half of this century.

 After 2050

-Projections of population beyond the year 2050 tend to vary depending on the organization making them because each will be making their own assumptions of the drivers of population change: fertility, mortality and migration.
+Projections of population beyond the year 2050 tend to vary depending on the organization making them because each make their own assumptions of the drivers of population change: fertility, mortality and migration.

 United Nations projections

 The UN Population Division report of 2022 projects world population to continue growing after 2050, although at a steadily decreasing rate, to peak at 10.4 billion in 2086, and then to start a slow decline to about 10.3 billion in 2100 with a growth rate at that time of -0.1%.

 This projected growth of population, like all others, depends on assumptions about vital rates.
-For example, the chart below shows that the UN Population Division assumes that Total fertility rate (TFR), which has been steadily declining since 1963, will continue to decline, at varying paces depending on circumstances in individual regions, to a below-replacement level of 1.8 by 2100.
-Between now (2020) and 2100, regions with TFR currently below this rate, e.g. Europe, will see TFR rise.
-Regions with TFR above this rate, will see TFR continue to decline.
+For example, the chart below shows that the UN Population Division assumes that the total fertility rate (TFR), which has been steadily declining since 1963, will continue to decline, at varying paces depending on circumstances in individual regions, to a below-replacement level of 1.8 by 2100.
+Between now (2020) and 2100, regions with a TFR currently below this rate, for example Europe, will see their TFR rise.
+Regions with a TFR above this rate will see their TFR continue to decline.